 With the Technical Teacher responsible for delivery, we decided to trial the process with two of these pupils.
 Their responses were of a much higher quality than their work in the English classroom; their evaluations stressed that, in this context, they achieve, feel confident and valued.

 We were encouraged to take our model to a completely different level and cater for a wider range of learners.
 Sustainability was an issue: we had to engage partners.
 The Ayrshire Chamber of Commerce saw the value in our vision and linked us with local contact centre, Voca.
 It was apparent how the standards for literacy could be easily embedded into teaching the skills required for this organisation.
 With the support of a Prince’s Trust Development Award, an industry-standard contact centre environment has been created within our school.
-We are all benefitting from business expertise and the increase in our knowledge of the labour market.
+We are all benefiting from business expertise and the increase in our knowledge of the labour market.

 At our launch event, celebrating our new partnership, pupils Kyle and Morgan wowed the official guests as they spoke.
 By the summer Kyle had gained an internship which extended his literacy skills.
 Success breeds success.

 Is there a danger that the contexts for learning may “pigeon-hole” learners?
 Not according to pupils.
 Tia of S4 spoke to the Scottish Education Awards judges: “I have no intention of working in a nail bar.
 I want an apprenticeship in mechanics, but this will really help me.
-My literacy skills are transferrable”.
+My literacy skills are transferable”.

 Getting it right for one child has resulted in whole school improvement: not only are we more likely to meet the needs of many more learners, but by encouraging them to be adaptable and learn in different contexts, we are preparing them for life and work in the 21st century.